david-pizzi-cg/github-ai-workflow-demo/README.md

 **Same Bug, Three Approaches:**
 - **Stage 1**: You direct AI to find and fix the CSS bug step-by-step
 - **Stage 2**: You assign the bug to AI and it handles everything independently
-  > **📋 Note**: Stage 2 requires **GitHub Copilot Pro** or higher (Pro+, Business, or Enterprise) to access the Copilot Coding Agent feature.
-The free Copilot plan does not include this capability.
-See [GitHub Copilot Plans](https://docs.github.com/en/copilot/get-started/plans#agents) for details.
 - **Stage 3**: AI catches and fixes the bug before you even commit it

 ### 📸 The Bug: Before & After